R-Elias/flattree/README.md

     in the output.
 Files with other extensions will only be listed by name.

+- `--strict-extensions=EXT1,EXT2,...`
+  - Optional.
+Provide a comma-separated list of strict file extensions.
+    Only files with these exact extensions will have their full content included in the output.
+For example, `--strict-extensions=js` will include `file.js` but not `file.spec.js`.

+- `-n MAX_LINES`, `--max-lines MAX_LINES`
+  - Optional.
+Specify the maximum number of lines for files to include their content in the output.
+Files with more lines than this number will only be listed by name.

 ## EXAMPLES

 `python flattree.py -o tree_output.txt -d /path/to/project`